 Betty and Don sit down with the kids and tell them that they’re getting a divorce.
 It doesn’t go well.
 Sally storms out.
 Bobby won’t let go.

 Don arrives.
 He tells her she was right, he’s taken her for granted.
 She’s cool.
 He says “sit down.”
 He tells her how valuable she is.
 He tells her he needs her.
-She is moved to tear.
+She is moved to tears.

 Joan arrives.
 She knows everything and she knows what to do.
 Don arrives with Peggy.
 He is pleased to see Joan.